ParkinsonLab/Architect/README.md

 - Running the individual EC annotation tools using the template scripts in scripts/individual_enzyme_annotation, then running Architect separately.
 - Only commenting out line 1 of TEMPLATE_run_reconstruction.sh.

 Results from individual enzyme annotation tools can be separately specified for use by Architect.
-For this, please concatenate the main results from each tool into a single file, while ensuring that you remove any headers from the files.
+For this, please concatenate the main results from each tool into a single file.
+(There is no need to do any special formatting to the raw results, such as removing headers.)

 ### Downloading CPLEX (required if performing model reconstruction)